awsdocs/amazon-opensearch-service-developer-guide/doc_source/sql-support.md

 ## ODBC driver<a name="odbc"></a>

 The Open Database Connectivity \(ODBC\) driver is a read\-only ODBC driver for Windows and macOS that lets you connect business intelligence and data visualization applications like [Tableau](https://github.com/opensearch-project/sql/blob/main/sql-odbc/docs/user/tableau_support.md), [Microsoft Excel](https://github.com/opensearch-project/sql/blob/main/sql-odbc/docs/user/microsoft_excel_support.md), and [Power BI](https://github.com/opensearch-project/sql/blob/main/sql-odbc/docs/user/power_bi_support.md) to the SQL plugin\.

-The Open Distro for Elasticsearch driver is available for download [here](https://opendistro.github.io/for-elasticsearch/downloads.html#connect)\.
-OpenSearch drivers are not yet available for download\.
+The drivers are available for download on the OpenSearch [artifacts page](https://github.com/opensearch-project/sql/blob/main/sql-odbc/docs/user/tableau_support.md)\.
 For information about installing the driver, see the [SQL repository on GitHub](https://github.com/opensearch-project/sql/tree/main/sql-odbc)\.